heckermanmajo/partialwar/v01/roadmap.md

 # Roadmap

 ## RTS battles in nice

+Code Quality:

+- improve performance by using chunks instead of looping over all units for target acquisition
+- do not collect all dead units each frame but then we need to make sure to call no logic on dead ones adding "if dead" to other managers potentially
+-

 BUG: He ignores the last row of chunks -> do we create the chunks correctly?
 BUG: after engaged mode -> they do not walk back to the center point of the command group